-The book you are now reading is number four.
-This is perhaps the book that we have been most excited to initiate, edit and publish, as this is the first book written exclusively by leaders.
-We are so excited because, based on our experiences we know that it is a needed book.
-In our practice, at presentations, conferences and at seminars, we often meet leaders who express a lack of concrete and realistic inspiration for how to support a research and development culture in a busy everyday life.
-Moreover, how to pick up the thread again if it failed the first, second and perhaps third time.
-Because it is a difficult task - as all change and culture work is.
+Until 2022, we had published four books in Danish, including the book you are holding in an English version here (Hølge-Hazelton, 2014; Hølge-Hazelton & Kjerholt, 2022; Hølge-Hazelton & Thomsen, 2015, 2018).
+This has been the book we were most excited to initiate, edit, and publish because it was the first book written exclusively by leaders.
+When we started the process with the book, we knew there was a need for it because we often met leaders who expressed a lack of concrete and realistic inspiration on how to support a research and development culture in a busy everyday life.
+And how to pick up the thread again if it failed the first, second, and maybe third time, because it is a difficult task - as all change and cultural work is.
+What we did not realize was that the book would also be interesting outside Denmark.